Killing of Marvin Gaye: Autopsy and funeral

-On April 5, 1984, a star-studded funeral was held for Gaye at Forest Lawn Memorial Park, Glendale, attended by over 10,000 mourners, including his Motown colleagues; his two ex-wives, Anna Gaye and Janis Gaye; and his siblings, mother and three children.
+On April 5, 1984, a star-studded funeral was held for Gaye at Forest Lawn Memorial Park, Glendale, attended by over 10,000 mourners, (Note: According to news sources, while an estimated 400-500 people were allowed for the full service, thousands of fans of the singer were allowed to view the casket.) including his Motown colleagues; Berry Gordy, Little Richard, his two ex-wives, Anna Gaye and Janis Gaye; and his siblings, mother and three children.
 Smokey Robinson and Dick Gregory delivered eulogies, while Stevie Wonder performed "Lighting Up the Candles."
 It was later included on Wonder's soundtrack to the film Jungle Fever, and Cecil T. "Sesil J" Jenkins sang "The Lord's Prayer".

 At the open-casket funeral, Gaye was wearing one of his costumes from his final concert tour, a gold and white military style uniform, with an ermine wrap at his shoulders.
 The funeral was presided by the Chief Apostle of Gaye's family's old church, the House of God.
 Following the funeral, Gaye was given a burial plot.
 In accordance with the family's request, his body was cremated with half of his ashes spread near the Pacific Ocean by his three children and Anna Gaye.
 Anna and their adopted son, Marvin III, then kept a small portion of the ashes for themselves.

 Gaye left behind no will.
-As a result, his son Marvin III, age 17 at the time, became co-administrator of his estate.
+As a result, his son Marvin III, age 18 at the time, became co-administrator of his estate.
 At the time of his death, Gaye was struggling financially, as the IRS had asked for $1 million (US$ in dollars) to pay back unpaid taxes of $600,000 (US$ in dollars) to the State of California and back alimony of $300,000 (US$ in dollars) to Anna and Janis Gaye.
 He was $1,900,000 (US$ in dollars) in debt at the time of his death, but royalties from Gaye's work eventually paid off those debts.